 Olivia loves to travel, and after visiting countries where democracy is in jeopardy, she now feels determined to get involved with elections and voters here in the U.S. Olivia is originally from New York City.
 When she’s not completely overwhelmed with school, Olivia likes to play a tune on her guitar, watch TV with her dogs and go to shows with her dad.
 One of Olivia’s favorite bands is the Grateful Dead, and she’s been surrounded by deadheads since she was two years old.
 As a music (mainly rock n’ roll) enthusiast who’s interested in political and social change, finding HeadCount was a dream come true.

-Meghan has been active in the music business since 2009 when she attended her first festival.
-She got her first taste of political activism in college at Ohio University where she volunteered for Campaign for Change in 2008.
-After school, she moved to San Francisco where she has worked for JamBase.com, iTunes, and is currently working at LiveNation.
-She has worked with HeadCount artists including Papadosio, Greensky Bluegrass, the Dixie Chicks and more and is excited to bring her experiences full circle as a team leader for HeadCount.
+Meghan has been active in the music business she attended her first festival.
+She got her first taste of political activism in college at Ohio University where she volunteered for Campaign for Change.
+After school, she moved to San Francisco where she worked for JamBase.com, iTunes, and LiveNation.
+She has worked with HeadCount artists including Papadosio, Greensky Bluegrass, the Dixie Chicks.

 When she’s not getting out the vote, you can find her at the Fillmore or Independent, playing with her Australian Shepherd Luna, or biking around town.
 She also volunteers at the San Francisco SPCA!